dsouzajude/pair-pilot-mcp/README.md

 ### Prompt Enineering

-You can add the instructions in [prompts/clarify-before-coding.md](prompts/clarify-before-coding.md) for the AI agent to invoke the tools.
+You can reuse the prompt in [prompts/clarify-before-coding.md](prompts/clarify-before-coding.md) for the AI agent to use in order to invoke the tools.
+Your prompt can look something like this:

+> *Throughout this session, make sure to follow all instructions in @clarify-before-coding.md to interact with me for continuous feedback and to get clarity by using the pair-pilot MCP*.

 ## Available Tools